theronhitchman/linear-algebra/syllabus/index.md

 behind a system of linear equations, and the Fundamental Theorem of Linear Algebra.

-Finally, student will learn the basics of the computer algebra system Sage.
+Finally, student will learn the basics of the computer algebra system Sage, including how it can be used to perform unpleasant computations efficiently and how it can make relevant visualizations.

 ##Basic Information:

 - Instructor: 		Theron J Hitchman
 - Office: 		    327 Wright Hall
 - Office Hours: 	weekdays  2-3 pm.
   To meet at another time, contact me by email to make an appointment.
 - contact info:
   <address>
-  <strong>email:</strong> theron.hitchman@uni.edu<br>
+  <strong>email:</strong> theron.hitchman@uni.edu <code><-this is the best way</code><br />
   <strong>office phone:</strong> 319-273-2646
   </address>
-- Course Web Page: <code>http://theronhitchman.github.io/linear-algebra</code>
+- Course Web Page: <code>http://theronhitchman.github.io/linear-algebra</code><br />
   Check this regularly.
 Lots of important things are at this page.

 ## Materials: